MicrosoftDocs/dynamics365smb-docs/financials/purchasing-how-prioritize-vendors.md

 ms.author: sgroespe

 ---
-# How to: Prioritize Vendors
+# Prioritize Vendors
 [!INCLUDE[d365fin](includes/d365fin_md.md)] can suggest various payments to vendors, for example, payments that will be due soon or payments where a discount is available.
-For more information, see [How to: Suggest Vendor Payments](payables-how-suggest-vendor-payments.md).
+For more information, see [Suggest Vendor Payments](payables-how-suggest-vendor-payments.md).

 First, you must prioritize your vendors by assigning numbers to them.